onionpsy/cifuzz/docs/Getting-Started.md

 4. Start fuzzing by executing `cifuzz run my_fuzz_test_1`. **cifuzz** now builds the fuzz test and starts a fuzzing run.

+#### Info:

+For Java/Kotlin projects, users need to specify the fuzz target identifier in reverse domain name notation, e.g., `com.example.FuzzTestCase`.
+For this example, it means that the package name is `com.example` and the class name is `FuzzTestCase`.

+Example: `cifuzz run com.example.FuzzTestCase`.

+By default, cifuzz will try to find a single fuzz test for a given JVM class.
+If you want to have multiple fuzz tests in a single JVM class, use the `::` notation to specify the named fuzz test.

+Example: `cifuzz run com.example.FuzzTestCase::myNamedFuzzTest`

+This will look for the class name `FuzzTestCase` in the package `com.example` and run the `myNamedFuzzTest` method.
+We provide tab completion for named fuzz test methods if cifuzz finds more than one fuzz test in the JVM class.

 ## Generate coverage report

 Once you executed a fuzz test, you can generate a coverage report which shows